Boracay Beaches are arguably some of the best beaches in the world and it’s easy to see why!

 There are daily flights to Boracay arriving at Godofredo P. Ramos Airport (MPH) in Caticlan, connecting domestic travelers from many destinations within the Philippines.

 The most common flight routes are from Manila to Boracay and from Cebu to Boracay.

 There are many ferries operating in and out of Boracay Island and the easiest way to book is online in advance.

-I always use 12Go Asia to search and book all of my transportation within the Philippines and you can too by using the search box below.
+Visit the 12Go Asia website to search and book all of your transportation within the Philippines.

 CATICLAN AIRPORT TO BORACAY ISLAND:

-When you arrive at Godofredo P. Ramos Airport Caticlan you have two options or reaching Caticlan Jetty Port to take the boat over to Boracay Island.
+When you arrive at Godofredo P. Ramos Airport Caticlan you have two options for reaching Caticlan Jetty Port to take the boat over to Boracay Island.